dragoncorpgit/epages-opencart-importer/README.md

 # epages-opencart-importer
-This Project is a importer of products, categorys and relations between products and categorys from Epages e-commerce shop to Opencart using XLSX format
+An importer of products, categorys and relations between products and categories from epages e-commerce shop to opencart using XLSX format.

+Used Visual Studio 2012 C#